 You can also read more about Nannie's naturalist ideas as they pertain to food and taking care of your body under http://www.waitsel.com/nature/Eating_Right.html

-Of all the people in my life, Nannie has probably had the most profound effect.
+Of all the people in my life, Nannie probably has had the most profound influence.
 Look for more articles about her in the future.

 Waitsel Smith, May 22, 2011